swcarpentry/git-novice/_episodes/07-github.md

 ![Creating a Repository on GitHub (Step 1)](../fig/github-create-repo-01.png)

 Name your repository "planets" and then click "Create Repository":

-(Note: Since this repository will be connected to a local repository, it needs to be empty.
+Note: Since this repository will be connected to a local repository, it needs to be empty.
 Leave "Initialize this repository with a README" unchecked, and keep "None" as options for both "Add .gitignore" and "Add a license."
-This will make connecting the local and remote repositories easier.)
+See the "GitHub License and README files" exercise below for a full explanation of why the repository needs to be empty.

 ![Creating a Repository on GitHub (Step 2)](../fig/github-create-repo-02.png)